ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Unmanage
 -----------------------------------------------------

 A device can invoke unmanage() method when it no longer needs to be managed.
-The Internet of Things Foundation will no longer send new device management requests to this device and all device management requests from this device will be rejected other than a **Manage device** request.
+The Internet of Things Foundation Connect will no longer send new device management requests to this device and all device management requests from this device will be rejected other than a **Manage device** request.

 .. code:: java